kwaldenphd/python-anaconda/google-colab-instructions.md

 # Last Few Words

 35. Hope you have fun working with Google Colab notebook as much as I do and have had in the recent past.
-Happy coding!
+Welcome to the course and happy coding!